cstroe/spendhawk-elixir/BRAINSTORM.md

 2. You don't have to categorize each expenditure, but it will automatically go into a catch-all category called "Uncategorized".
 3. Expenditures can form a tree.

+In order to better keep track of expenditures, we should probably keep track of the accounts which we use to spend money.

 ## Some language